-MCC prepared geological interpretation of mineralization domains (Oxide body and Low grade oxide body zones) and delivered to Propipe together with the drilling database.
-The contact lines were extruded to create solids per zone.
+For Berta Sur, MCC completed a geological interpretation of mineralization domains (Oxide body and Low grade oxide body zones), and the same was done for Berta Central but excluding the previously mined zones from the model.
+This information was delivered to Geoinvestment together with the drill hole database.
+The contact lines were extruded to create solids for each zone.
 A block model was constructed based on these solids, using a block size of 2.5 x 2.5 x 2.5 m in order to provide for a selective mining method and to respect the grade variability of the deposit.
 The density was kriged, using values attributed to each sample based on the geological description.
-The values assumed to each lithological type were based on 16 measurements realized by MCC.
+The densities assumed for each lithological type were based on 16 measurements completed by MCC.

-Propipe decided to use 7,229 drilling samples and 185 trench samples from information of Outokumpu, Grancru, Mantos Blancos and Coro campaigns.
+Geoinvestment decided to use 7,229 drilling samples and 185 trench samples from information of Outokumpu, Granderu, Mantos Blancos and Coro campaigns.

 The drill samples were transformed to 2 m composites and verified for presence of outliers and the characteristics at contact zones.
 No capping was found necessary.
 Sharp contact zones were verified between the zones, and smooth profiles at the contact between oxidation zones.

 The composites were submitted to variography analysis, using correlograms and anisotropy investigation.
 Nugget effect was defined using the down the hole correlogram.
 A kriging strategy was designed in order to gradually fill the block model, extending the search ellipsoid and diminishing the requirement in terms of sampling.
 Ordinary kriging was used to interpolate the grades of CuT.

 The grades of CuS have not been estimated directly.
 The final models of CuS were estimated from the model of CuT and the estimation of the solubility ratios %CuS/%CuT.
 The model of CuS/CuT was generated by the inverse distance squared method.

 For resource classification, Measured and Indicated resources were defined for the blocks estimated in the first pass of the kriging: the distance corresponding to 80% of the variance, with a minimum of two drill holes.
-Measured resources were divided from the Indicated using the kriging variance: a threshold was chosen after looking at sections, defining a Kvar which separate well defined zones, which could be called measured, from the other zones.
+Measured resources were divided from the Indicated using the kriging variance: a threshold was chosen after looking at sections, defining a Kvar which separate well defined zones, which could be defined as measured, from the other zones.
 Only oxide resources were considered reliable enough for definition of measured resources.

 The resulting block models were validated through a set of techniques, showing consistency and adequacy to the drilling information.
-To define the mineral resources inventory of such block model, a the Lersch & Grossmann algorithm shell was obtained, using costs which was supply by Coro that considers feasible for that type of deposit a conservative slope angle and metallurgical recoveries suggested by site visit and the testwork realized.
+To define the mineral resources inventory of the block model, a Lersch & Grossmann algorithm shell was obtained, using; costs which were supplied by Coro that are considered reasonable for this type of deposit (Table 1) a conservative slope angle based on the site visit; and metallurgical recoveries indicated by the test work completed.

-Economic Parameters
+Table 1 : Economic Parameters